J-Cherian/DeepSeek-R1-EXT/README.md

 ### VERY IMPORTANT: Change the Model

 It is **CRUCIAL** to update the model if you need a different version.
-Failure to do so may lead to unexpected results.

 To change the model, navigate to `src/extensions.ts` and modify the following:
 ```sh